Happy Days (play): Act II

 Winnie is now embedded up to her neck, still wearing her hat, still with the bag and revolver beside her.
 She is awakened by the bell, which rings again each time she falls back asleep.
 She senses that Willie is looking at her but can no longer see him, and he does not respond to her calls.
 She continues to talk, examining her nose and recalling a time when a little girl called Mildred undressed her doll in the nursery at night, but is interrupted by anxiety about Willie and further memories of Mr. and Mrs. Shower.
 Willie crawls out from behind the mound, smartly dressed, which reminds her of the day he asked her to marry him.
 She encourages him as he tries to crawl up the mound towards her, and is delighted when he grunts "Win".
-She sings the music-box tune, a love song.
+She sings the music-box tune, a love song from The Merry Widow.